ACGreve/Milestone_Project2/README.md

 Imago Vocis

 <h1>Description</h1>
 <p>Imago Vocis is a movie rate and review page .
 This is a MERN stack application with many different developer languages in use .
-It was screated with MVP in mind .
+It was created with MVP in mind .
 Minimum Viable Product.

-Users of Imago Vocis can find their favoirite movies with a simple search.
+Users of Imago Vocis can find their favoirite movies with a simple search of the title.

+Users can also add a movie the wide data base
 Users can also search for their favorite movies and save to their favorites list .
 Movies can be organized into categories .
 Eventually with time alloted we would like to biuld upon this app and have search by actors and even ratings.

 Our app  includes CRUD logic for ratings and reviews .